 Visual contents are extremely effective to convey ideas and summarize your points, so apparently they should always be included in one way or another.
 However, they can be an exceptional challenge for mobile websites since they take longer to load than normal text.

 To optimize website for mobile, make sure the images you upload are sized properly.
-It means if your site uses a large or wide images, determine the largest pixel required and try not to exceed that.
-One of the easiest ways to reduce image file sizes is cropping your images to the correct size.
+It means if your site uses large or wide images, determine the largest pixel required and try not to exceed that.
+One of the easiest ways to reduce image file sizes is to crop your images to the correct size.
 For example, if you want an image to appear as 570px wide, resize the image to that width.

 Don’t just upload an image that is 2000px wide and set the width parameter the size you want.
 This requires your page to load the full image, then adjust it to the appropriate size, slowing your page.
-You can also downsize the pixel, if necessary, with the help of pixel based photo editing software such as Photoshop.
+You can also downsize the pixel, if necessary, with the help of pixel-based photo editing software such as Photoshop.
 Always use image optimizer tools like Shopify Online Image Resizer, tinypng.com or imagecompressor.com

 2.2.
 Optimize front-end codes

 When it comes to page load time, front-end optimizing is an indispensable part.
 Your page’s load speed depends mostly on the technical processes that form the performance of a website.
 Front-end optimizing even covers file optimizing: You are optimizing your front-end when optimizing files.

 Simply put, front end optimizing means reducing file sizes and minimizing the number of requests needed for a page to be loaded.
 Along with files optimizing, a couple of other techniques are also applied to optimize front-end code:

 - File Compression